winiar93/FastEstate/README.md

 ## Endpoints

 ### scrape_data
-To trigger scraper, make a Get request to http://localhost:8000/scrape_data.
+To trigger scraper, make a GET request to http://localhost:8000/scrape_data.

 ### get_data
 To fetch all offers, make a GET request to http://localhost:8000/get_data.